AminMoradiXL/KAN_Autoencoders/README.md

-# AE_KAN: Autoencoders using KAN
+# AE-KAN: Autoencoders using KAN

-AE_KAN introduces a autoencoder model using KAN for high-performance image classification and leveraging polynomial transformations for enhanced feature detection.
+AE-KAN introduces a autoencoder model using KAN for high-performance image classification and leveraging polynomial transformations for enhanced feature detection.

 ## Table of Contents
 1. [Introduction](#introduction)